 Now fix the armrest into the bracket and adjust to the required height using the height adjuster (B).

-5. Re-fit the saddle seat to the stem.
+Now re-fit the saddle seat to the stem.

 You can now adjust the arm rest using the ratchet arm (A) to achieve the most comfortable position and angle.

 If you have difficulties fitting your arm rest, please call us on 020 8532 5100.